-When you are having fun doing live broadcasts you will naturally be engaging, charismatic and most of all, you will think on your feet.
-Tension and anxiety dissolves.
+When you are having fun doing live broadcasts you will naturally be engaging, charismatic, and most of all, you will think on your feet.
+Tension and anxiety dissolve.
 You will just be chatting with old – and new – friends.

 2: Tackle Pressing Issues in Your Niche

 My most watched videos tend to address pressing blogging problems, like how to drive blog traffic or how to increase blogging profits.

 Share 1-3 practical tips.
 If you need notes simply jot a few lines in a Word document on your laptop and glance toward the notes, assuming you do live videos on your phone.